 What are muscles made of?

-Muscles attach onto the bones via tendons.
-Tendons are mainly made up of collagen fibres and they don’t have such a good blood supply compared to muscle tissue.
+Muscles attach to the bones via tendons.
+Tendons are mainly made up of collagen fibers and they don’t have such a good blood supply compared to muscle tissue.

 What happens when you pull or strain a muscle?

-When you strain a muscle, you tear some of the muscle fibres.
-The more fibres you tear, the more serious your injury is and the longer it will take to recover.
+When you strain a muscle, you tear some of the muscle fibers.
+The more fibers you tear, the more serious your injury is and the longer it will take to recover.

 The strain may also affect your tendon and the research has shown that any muscle injury where the tendon has also torn usually takes a lot longer to heal.

 You will usually also tear some of the blood vessels, which is why you may see a bruise appear a few days after injuring yourself.
 Not all muscle tears cause visible bruises – you will only see a bruise if the dead blood moves close to the skin before it is absorbed.
 Once the bleeding stops, it forms a clot that will play an important part in the healing process.

 How does the body heal a muscle strain?

 The body follows a 3 stage process when it repairs a torn muscle or tendon.